inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 .. figure:: media/datarate_vi.png
    :align: center

+We can compare the filter's outgoing data rate and the number of tokens on the following diagrams.
+We only display the outgoing data rate for better details:

 .. figure:: media/datarate_tokens_be.png
    :align: center

 .. figure:: media/datarate_tokens_vi.png
    :align: center

+..
+When the traffic is lower than the committed information rate, the number of tokens fluctuate near the maximum.
+..
+When the incoming traffic increases, the number of tokens starts to decrease.
+As there are lots of tokens (burst reserve),
+.. some bursts are allowed.

+..
+When traffic is lower than the committed information rate, the number of tokens fluctuate near the maximum,
+.. and the filter has a burst reserve.
+As traffic increases and goes above the committed information rate,
+.. the filter can use this reserve of tokens to allow a burst.
+When the tokens deplete, the outgoing data rate
+.. stagnates at the committed information rate (as this data rate now only depends on the rate of token generation).

+When the traffic remains below the committed information rate, the number of tokens fluctuates near the maximum value, thus the filter has a burst reserve.
+As traffic increases and surpasses the committed information rate, the filter utilizes this token reserve to allow for a burst.
+Once the surplus tokens are depleted, the outgoing data rate stabilizes at the committed information rate since it now solely depends on the rate of token generation.

 ..
 The next diagram shows the number of tokens in the token bucket for both streams.
 ..
 The filled areas mean that the number of tokens changes quickly as packets pass